nejyeah/DeepPicker-python/README.md

 After finished, the trained model will be saved in **'../trained_model/model_demo_type3'**.

 ### 3.4 Train Type 4
-Before we do the iteration training, we need the pick the particles based on previous trained model.
-Suppose we have done the picking step in Section 3.
+Before we do the iterative training, we need the pick the particles based on previous trained model.
+Suppose we have done the picking step in Section 4.
 Then we can training a new model based on the picked results.
 Options for training the model based on pre-picked results:

     --train_type, 4, specify the training type